Destinations

 Top Area Beaches and Parks

-Visitors can enjoy water activities including jet skiing, paddle boating, shelling, or kayaking at Naples and Marco Island white-sand beaches.
+Visitors can enjoy water activities at Naples and Marco Island’s white-sand beaches, including jet skiing, paddle boating, shelling, or kayaking.

 Relax on secluded Barefoot Beach in Bonita Springs.
 Or find a treasure trove of shells at Delnor-Wiggins Pass State Park and Vanderbilt Beach in Naples, Florida.